Centre for the Study of the Second Vatican Council

 Coordinator: Mathijs Lamberigts

 Secretary: Karim Schelkens

-On February 20, 1970, the Centre for the Study of the Second Vatican Council (CSVII) was founded by two Leuven theology professors, Prof. Dr. Maurits Sabbe (1924-2004) and Prof. Dr. Jan Grootaers.
-Its aim was and continues to be the collection of source material documenting the history of Vatican II and to advance and support research regarding the council.
+On february 20, 1970, the Centre for the Study of the Second Vatican Council (CSVII) was founded by two Leuven theology professors, Maurits Sabbe (1924-2004) and Jan Grootaers.
+Its aim was and continues to be to collect source material documenting the history of Vatican II and to advance and support research regarding the council.

-Today, in the light of the commemorations of the fiftieth anniversary of Vatican II (2012-2015), the Faculty of Theology and Religious Study as a whole seeks to prioritize its focus on the Second Vatican Council in its research, teaching, and service to the church.
-We will not only advance the historical and theological investigations into the origins and impact of the council documents, but also intend to study past events and texts in order to shape their present-day reception, as part of the effort to best prepare the Roman Catholic Church for the future and its challenges.
-In the areas where the reception of Vatican II's heritage has yet to be accomplished, and where the debate is ongoing, the Faculty commits itself to this debate, relying on its historical, systematical-, and practical-theological expertise.
+Today, in the light of the commemorations of the fiftieth anniversary of Vatican II (2012-2015), the Faculty of Theology and Religious Study as a whole seeks to prioritize its focus on the Second Vatican Council in its research, teaching and service to the church.
+We will not only advance the historical and theological investigations into the origins and impact of the council documents, but also intend to study past events and texts in order to shape their present-day reception, so as to help prepare the future of the Roman Catholic Church.
+In the areas where the reception of Vatican II's heritage remains yet to be accomplished, and where the debate is ongoing, the Faculty commits itself to this debate, relying on its historical, systematical-, and practical-theological expertise.

-- On August 21-22, 2012 the CSVII will be co-hosting the bi-annual Didachè Study Days.
-This year, the colloquium will focus on the theme 'Are the Windows Still Open.
+- On August 21-22 the CSVII will be co-hosting the bi-annual Didachè Study Days.
+This year, the colloquium will focus on the theme 'Are the Windows Still Opened.
 Vatican II 50 Years After'.
-A full programme and registration info can be found online.
+A full program and registration info are found online.